 Burlesque Lesson Plan – When Are You Teaching

 Your burlesque lesson plan, answers the question of when are you teaching the syllabus of the curriculum.
 I teach, in essence, a 12-week burlesque striptease class series.
-By the end of those 12 weeks, I have a clear understanding of where my students should be, what knowledge they will have gained and what skills they will have developed.
+By the end of those 12 weeks, I have a clear understanding of where my students should be, what knowledge they will have gained, and what skills they will have developed.
 In order to get there, I broke apart the curriculum into sub-parts.
 Maybe, week 1 is the glove peel and week 2 is corsets.
-Well my lesson plan, breaks down that I will be showing five different ways to do a glove peel during week 1.
+Well my lesson plan breaks down specifically that I will be showing five different ways to do a glove peel during week 1.
 The syllabus just says we are covering “glove peels” but the lesson plan breaks down every segment of the class and the details of what is being taught, such as the five different ways to do a glove peel.

-This might seem a little over the board, but in knowing I had my own brand and style of burlesque I wanted to focus on and teach, while still honoring the traditions and the culture and holding myself to a high standard of considering all of the industry standards, I figured it could only help to create and document my actual burlesque curriculum, syllabus and lesson plans.
+This might seem a little over the board, but in knowing I had my own brand and style of burlesque I wanted to focus on and teach, while still honoring the traditions and the culture and holding myself to a high standard of considering all of the industry standards, I figured it could only help to create and document my actual burlesque curriculum, syllabus, and lesson plans.
 While the details of those are proprietary, the least I can do is point you in the right direction of how to create your own, since there are none recognized in the industry to study or measure yourself by.

-Here are some of the resources that helped me in creating my own burlesque curriculum, syllabus and lesson plans.
+Here are some of the resources that helped me in creating my own burlesque curriculum, syllabus, and lesson plans.